ICICI Bank is betting big on Artificial Intelligence, Machine Learning

 The banks’ management said that the transformation in payments is an opportunity to derive rich data from transactions.
 “Payments standalone may or may not make you money.
 But the moment we get more of a digital footprint we are able to put it into underwriting.
 It is the behavioural data and velocity of data which is more important than static data,” he said.

-The bank is building a vast data leak to upgrade its customer behaviour analytics.
+The bank is building a vast data lake to upgrade its customer behaviour analytics.
 It will experiment with new uses that can improve product penetration and customer stickiness, it said.

 According to its investor presentation, the bank reported a dip in Person-2-Merchant transactions on the Unified Payments Interface (UPI) at Rs 34,100 crore in Q4 FY21 compared to Rs 36,250 crore in Q3 FY21.
 On an annual basis, UPI P2M transactions has grown by 2.5x from Rs 13,715 crore in Q4FY20.
 The banks’ marketshare in UPI P2M volumes stood at 14% in March 2021, it said.